yshavit/effesvm_j/notes/bytecode.md

 An EffesObject references an object that has:

 - a type
-- 0 or more constructor arguments, which can be accessed via the _oarg_ opcode (described below)
+- 0 or more constructor arguments, which can be accessed via the _pfld_ and _sfld_ opcodes (described below)

 Operations are always executed within the context of a function (the one exception to this is the initial invocation of a `main` function to start a program, which is handled by the EVM as a special case.
 But within that `main` function, operands do have the function context).
 This context includes the number of arguments that the function has.